-Any fluid leaking or pooling inside the cabinet can cause the system's voltage to lower below normal operating voltage.
-Low system voltage can cause arcing that damages system components.
-Clean the cabinet of residual fluid before reassembling.
+Any fluid leaking or pooling inside the cabinet can cause low system voltage or arcing that damages system components.
+Before reassembling, clean the cabinet of residual fluid.

-- 1. Place the isolation fluid pump into the cabinet. - 2.
-Connect the wire from the linear sensor (321) to the cable splitter (427).
-For wiring locations, see Wiring Connections, page 112. - 3.
+- 1. Place the isolation fluid pump into the cabinet. - Connect the wire from the linear sensor (321) to the cable splitter (427).
+For wiring locations, see Wiring Connections, page 110. - 3.
 Reinstall the top mounting screws and bottom mounting screws, then tighten all screws. - 4.
 Reconnect the air line hose.
-For hose locations, see Pneumatic Connections, page 110. - 5.
-Reconnect and tighten the inlet fluid hose fitting at the bottom left of pump. - 6.
-Reconnect and tighten the outlet fluid hose fitting at the bottom right of pump. - 7.
+For hose locations, see Pneumatic Connections, page 109. - 5.
+Reconnect and tighten the inlet fluid hose fitting at the bottom left of pump. - Reconnect and tighten the outlet fluid hose fitting at the bottom right of pump. - 7.
 Calibrate the pump.
 Follow the steps in Calibrate the Pump, page 57. - 8.
 Perform a pump stall test.
 Follow the Pump Stall Test Procedure, page 60. - 9.
 Replace the four 3/16 inch hex head screws to close the electronics panel (14). - 10.
-Replace the isolation valve cover (99) and tighten the top and bottom screws (99a). - 11.
-Reinstall the electrostatic shield (82) inside the cabinet. - 12.
+Replace the isolation valve cover (99) and tighten the top and bottom screws (99a). - Reinstall the electrostatic shield (12) inside the cabinet. - 12.
 Close the cabinet door and use a flat blade screwdriver to secure the door shut.